greena13/redux-and-the-rest/README.md

 ## Feature overview

-* **DRY:** All of the boilerplate code usually required to interface with Redux is abstracted away into a succinct DSL inspired by the Ruby on Rails framework.
+* **DRY:** All of the boilerplate code usually required to use Redux is abstracted away into a succinct DSL inspired by the Ruby on Rails framework.
-* **Convention over configuration:** Sensible defaults are used, that can be overridden with custom behaviour.
+* **Convention over configuration:** A sensible set of configurations are used by default, but you can be override them with custom behaviour whenever you need.
-* **Flexible:** All conventions can be overridden and extended beyond the set of RESTful actions.
+* **Flexible:** All RESTful conventions can be overridden and extended when you need to deviate or add to the standard CRUD functionality.
-* **Minimal:** You can choose which features to enable when you want to use them so there is little to no overhead or bloat beyond what you chose to use.
+* **Minimal:** You can choose which features to enable, when you want to use them, so there is no unnecessary overhead or bloat.
-* **Fast:** It's quick to get up-and-running and easy to define new resources and actions in a couple of lines.
+* **Quick to get started:** It's quick to get up-and-running and easy to define new resources and actions in a couple of lines.
 * **Plays well with others:** `redux-and-the-rest` does not care what version of Redux you use or how you have architected your app, and it allows you to gradually introduce it to your project alongside other Redux solutions.
 * **Documented:** The API is minimal and expressive, and all options and common use cases are documented in full.
-* **Tested:** `redux-and-the-rest` comes with a ever-growing test suite of over 650 tests.
+* **Tested:** `redux-and-the-rest` comes with an extensive test suite.

 ## Basic usage